 The Company estimates the fair value of stock-based compensation awards on the date of grant using an option-pricing model.
 The value of the portion of the award that is ultimately expected to vest is recognized as an expense over the requisite service periods in the Company's statements of operations and comprehensive loss.
 The Company estimates the fair value of stock-based compensation awards using the Black-Scholes model.
 This model requires the Company to estimate the expected volatility and value of its common stock and the expected term of the stock options, all of which are highly complex and subjective variables.
 The variables take into consideration, among other things, actual and projected stock option exercise behavior.
 For employees and directors, the expected life was calculated based on the simplified method as described by the SEC Staff Accounting Bulletin No. 110, Share-Based Payment.
-For other service providers, the expected life was calculated using the company has selected a risk-free rate based on the implied yield available on U.S. Treasury securities with a maturity equivalent to the expected term of the options.
+For other service providers, the expected life was calculated using the contractual term of the award.
+The Company's estimate of expected volatility was based on the historical stock price of the Company.
+The Company has selected a risk-free rate based on the implied yield available on U.S. Treasury securities with a maturity equivalent to the expected term of the options.